Accidents happen. Sometimes positive and sometimes negative ones.

-It happened that we occasionally went by a road we hadn’t known before and saw a road sign “Sula Manor House”.
+It happened that we occasionally went by a road we hadn’t known before and saw a road sign saying“Sula Manor House”.
 Having free time and insatiable curiosity, we turned in the direction that the sign has shown.

 And we discovered the gorgeous Sula, unique educational park of history, and traditions.
 It is an extremely nice place to getaway from the city bustle and relax on nature.